mattcroat/joy-of-code/posts/using-websockets-with-sveltekit/using-websockets-with-sveltekit.md

 # Using WebSockets With SvelteKit

-{% embed src="https://www.youtube.com/embed/mAcKzdW5fR8" title="Using WebSockets With SvelteKit" %}
+{% youtube id="mAcKzdW5fR8" title="Using WebSockets With SvelteKit" %}

 ## Table of Contents